Critical thinking skills: 7 steps for the workplace

 1. Identify the problem or question

-Before you put those critical thinking skills to work, you first need to identify the problem you’re solving.
-This step includes taking a look at the problem from a few different perspectives and asking questions like:
+Before you put those critical thinking skills to work, you first need to identify the problem you're solving.
+A root cause analysis can help with this step, which includes taking a look at the problem from a few different perspectives and asking questions like:

 • What's happening?